carlos-gg/digitalgarden/content/AI/NLP.md

 ---
 title: "Natural Language Processing (NLP)"
-disableToc: false
 ---

+> A Computer Science field connected to Artificial Intelligence and Computational Linguistics which focuses on interactions between computers and human language and a machine’s ability to understand, or mimic the understanding of human language

 ## Resources
+- https://en.wikipedia.org/wiki/Natural_language_processing
 - NLP is a branch of data science that consists of systematic processes for analyzing, understanding, and deriving information from the text data in a smart and efficient manner.
 By utilizing NLP and its components, one can organize the massive chunks of text data, perform numerous automated tasks and solve a wide range of problems such as – automatic summarization, machine translation, named entity recognition, relationship extraction, sentiment analysis, speech recognition, and topic segmentation etc.
-- https://en.wikipedia.org/wiki/Natural_language_processing
-- A Computer Science field connected to Artificial Intelligence and Computational Linguistics which focuses on interactions between computers and human language and a machine’s ability to understand, or mimic the understanding of human language
 - https://github.com/keon/awesome-nlp
 - [The most important NLP highlights of 2018](https://github.com/omarsar/nlp_highlights)
 - [NLP - Udemy ML](https://github.com/jmportilla/Udemy---Machine-Learning/blob/master/NLP%20(Natural%20Language%20Processing).ipynb)